xrdocs/design/_blogs/2018-02-26-express-peering-fabric.md

 **Cisco Express Peering Fabric Components**
 ===========================================
+Cisco's family of Network Convergence System components bring both the scale and flexibility to maximize network efficiency.

-Cisco optical transport and routing platforms allow providers to build the most efficient transport delivery.
-The NCS2000 and its family of integrated muxponders can support 96 channels at up to 250G per wavelength.
-The 2RU NCS10002 muxponder provides a flexible 2Tbps of capacity in an external shelf in a platform running IOS-XR, supporting rich telemetry and automation capabilities.
+One of the keys to building an optimized peering fabric is an agile photonic network.
+The Cisco NCS2000 with its intelligent high-density multi-degree ROADMs and GMPLS control-plane give providers the flexible photonic layer needed to construct a more efficient express traffic delivery network.
+The NCS2000 and its family of integrated muxponders can support 96 channels at 200G per wavelength.
+The NCS1010 flexible ROADM.
+The 2RU NCS1002 muxponder provides a flexible 2Tbps of capacity.
+The new NCS1004 increases scale to 4.8Tbps with wavelength capacities up to 600G.
+The NCS 1002 and 1004 are powered by IOS-XR, supporting rich telemetry and automation capabilities.
 The NCS5500 routing platform has flexible fixed and modular chassis options.
 The 1RU NCS-55A1-36H-SE has 36 100G interfaces with a 4M IPv4 FIB capacity.
 The modular NCS-5504 and NCS-5508 support the same scale in each line card slot.
 A 6x200G IPoDWDM line card can be used to extend connections over passive optical muxes or dark fiber at up to 200G per interface.

+Learn more about Cisco NCS optical networking at https://www.cisco.com/c/en/us/products/optical-networking/index.html

+Learn more about the Cisco NCS 5500 series of IP routers at https://www.cisco.com/c/en/us/products/routers/network-convergence-system-5500-series/index.html

 **Additional Efficiency Options**
 ---------------------------------